awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

     requestRequest.setLaunchSpecification(launchSpecification);

     // Call the RequestSpotInstance API.
-    RequestSpotInstancesResult requestResult = ec2.requestSpotInstances(requestRequest);
+    RequestSpotInstancesResult requestResult =
+        ec2.requestSpotInstances(requestRequest);

 .. _tutor-spot-adv-validity-period:

-Limiting the Duration of a Request
+Limiting the duration of a request
 ==================================

 You can also optionally specify the length of time that your request will remain valid.
 You can